Fall/Winter Youth Activities

 Ages: 3 - 4

-For the child who needs to work on beginner skills (Level I or II) and is not comfortable being with the younger children.
+For the child who needs to work on beginner skills (Beginner 1 or 2) and is not comfortable being with the younger children.
 Students will be taught at their level and progressed accordingly.

 Beginner 1 - Intro to Basics